How Aluminium Shopfronts and Commercial Aluminium Doors Are Fabricated

 What is a fabrication jig and why does it matter?

-Here's why it matters more than the saw: a frame can be in tolerance on every single cut and still rack into a parallelogram when it's joined off-jig.
+A frame can be in tolerance on every single cut and still rack into a parallelogram when it's joined off-jig.
 Nothing about the individual parts is wrong — the geometry of the assembly is.
-That is the single most common reason a "made-to-measure" frame fails its first fit, and it's invisible until the installer offers the frame up to the opening.
+Checking the assembled geometry before dispatch helps identify that issue before the installer offers the frame up to the opening.

 "A frame can pass every measurement as parts and still be wrong as an assembly.
-The jig is where we find that out — not your fitter, on site, with the old frontage already out of the hole."
+The jig is where we find that out — not your engineer or installer, on site, with the old frontage already out of the hole."

 — Stephen Chappell, Managing Director